Rommie Lewis: Career

+Lewis attended Newport High School in Bellevue, Washington.
+He had a 0.61 ERA in 2000 and allowed only 6 walks in 2001, both close to school records.

 Baltimore Orioles

-He was selected by the Baltimore Orioles in the fourth round (113th overall selection) of the 2001 Major League Baseball Draft.
-He was given a $287,500 signing bonus.
+Lewis was selected by the Baltimore Orioles in the fourth round (113th overall selection) of the 2001 Major League Baseball Draft.
+He received a $287,500 signing bonus.
+He reached the Double-A Bowie Baysox in 2007 and 2008.
+He became a free agent on November 3, 2008.

 Toronto Blue Jays

 Lewis signed as a free agent with the Toronto Blue Jays on January 20, 2009, spending the 2009 season with the Triple-A Las Vegas 51s.
 Lewis was called up to the Toronto Blue Jays on April 26, 2010.
-On August 16, 2011, he had his contract purchased by Toronto.
-He had posted a 3-3 record in Triple-A with a 6.60 earned run average and 4 saves.
+He pitched 14 games in relief, with a 6.75 ERA in 18 2/3 innings.
+He started 2011 in Triple-A but returned to Toronto on August 16.
+With Toronto, he allowed 5 runs in 5 innings over six appearances.
+He had posted a 3–3 record in Triple-A with a 6.60 earned run average and 4 saves in 2011.
 He elected free agency on October 21.

 Bridgeport Bluefish

-Lewis signed a contract with the Bridgeport Bluefish of the Atlantic League of Professional Baseball of Independent League for 2012 season.
+Lewis signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball of Independent League for 2012 season.
 He was named to the 2012 Atlantic League All Star team.

 Arizona Diamondbacks

-Lewis received an invitation to MLB Spring Training by the Arizona Diamondbacks.
-He was released at the end of Spring Training.
+Lewis received an invitation to MLB spring training from the Arizona Diamondbacks.
+He was released before the start of the regular season.

 York Revolution

-Lewis pitched for the York Revolution of the Atlantic League of Professional Baseball, making it his second consecutive year in Independent Ball.
-He became a free agent after the 2015 season.
+Lewis pitched for the York Revolution of the Atlantic League from 2013 to 2015.

+Lamigo Monkeys

+In August 2013, Lewis signed with the Lamigo Monkeys of the Chinese Professional Baseball League in Taiwan.

+EDA Rhinos

+In August 2014, Lewis returned to Korea, pitching for the EDA Rhinos.

 Lancaster Barnstormers

 On February 28, 2017, Lewis signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He became a free agent after the 2017 season.
+He became a free agent after the season.